Set Current Location

 There are few better ways to get an overview of what Provincetown has to offer than to take a picturesque trolley ride.
 The trolleys leave every half-hour from Town Hall on Commercial Street, and tour the National Seashore and other interesting sites for about 40 minutes.

 Few people know that the pilgrims first struck land in Provincetown, on November 21, 1620, before continuing on to Plymouth.
 While anchored in Provincetown Harbor, the Pilgrims signed the Mayflower Compact, dedicating themselves to a community governed by democratic rule.
-This tower, built in 1910 to commemorate that landing, was modeled after the clock tower of the Palazzo Pubblico (specifically the Torre del Mangia) in Siena, Italy.
+This tower was built in 1910 to commemorate that landing, was modeled after the clock tower of the Palazzo Pubblico (specifically the Torre del Mangia) in Siena, Italy.
 A climb to the top affords one of the best views on the entire Cape, and the tower also incorporates the Provincetown Museum.